Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Problem description and methodology

 \subsection{Sequential filtering}

-Sequential filtering offers a principled framework for estimating the evolving state probability distribution of a dynamical system by continuously incorporating observational data as it becomes available.
+Sequential filtering offers a principled framework for estimating the evolving state probability distribution of a dynamical system by continuously incorporating streaming observational data.
 This study enables online inference of latent aerodynamic states from sparse and noisy surface pressure measurements, facilitated by learned forecast and observation models discussed in Section \ref{sec:surrogate-models}.
-For a comprehensive overview of sequential filtering methods---including their foundations and applications in aerodynamic contexts---we refer the reader to the recent review by \citet{eldredge2025review}.
+For a comprehensive overview of sequential filtering methods---including their foundations and applications in aerodynamic contexts---we refer the reader to the recent work by \citet{eldredge2025practical}.

-Each sequential filtering algorithm step consists of two key substeps: the \emph{forecast} (or prediction) step and the \emph{analysis} (or update) step.
+Each sequential filtering algorithm consists of two key substeps: the \emph{forecast} (or prediction) step and the \emph{analysis} (or update) step.
 In the forecast step, the system states---here, the latent variables $\lat$---are advanced in time using a dynamical model $\pmb{f}$.
 When the governing dynamics are not known a priori, they can be learned from data using a NN, resulting in a learned forecast model $\frw$, parameterized by network weights $\weights$.
 The formulation assumes that the current state depends only on the immediate past state, thus preserving the Markov property of the underlying system dynamics within the reduced latent space.
-The forecast step provides an estimate of the prior distribution of states at that instant, $\pi(\lat_k|\pres_{1:k-1})$.
+In the exact Bayesian framework, the forecast step provides an estimate of the prior distribution of states at that instant, $\pi(\lat_k|\pres_{1:k-1})$.
 Upon the arrival of new measurements, $\pres_k$, the analysis step updates the prior to the posterior distribution, $\pi(\lat_k|\pres_{1:k})$.
 This Bayesian inference problem requires an observation operator $\pmb{h}$ that maps the latent state $\lat$ to observables (e.g., surface pressures), with additive observation noise $\obsnoise$.
 As with the forecast model, this observation operator can be learned from data using a NN, $\obs$, parameterized by its own set of weights.